sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 3/23/2023 17:37 PT_
+_Updated 3/24/2023 16:12 PT_

-v8.0 has completed 7 day rollout on iOS.
 QA on Android v8.0 is underway.
-Since many issues have been passed back from QA, the new ETA for the Android release is March 27th or 28th.
+The new ETA for the Android release is 28th.
 Development on v8.1 has begun.

 ***

 ### Upcoming Releases

-- v8.0    - March 27, 2023 (Android)
+- v8.0    - March 28, 2023 (Android)
 - v8.1.   - April 12, 2023
 - v8.2.   - May 3, 2023